 Applicants and Chair candidates are encouraged to contact the NSERC staff members responsible for this program:

-Scholarships, Fellowships & Chairs for Women in Science and Engineering
+Scholarships, Fellowships and Chairs for Women in Science and Engineering